Cookie Consent by Free Privacy Policy Generator website

 • register with the Mailing Preference Service to help reduce unwanted mail

-• check the ‘from’ address in emails (although they can sometimes hide this)
+• check the ‘from’ address in emails (although this can sometimes be hidden)

 • emails that are not personal to you can also indicate it is a scam

-• remember the old adage that 'if it seems too good to be true - it usually is!'
+Remember, if it seems too good to be true - it usually is!

 Also see